MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

 ## Part 3: Import the configuration data to Azure RMS

-1. Still on the Internet-connected workstation and in the PowerShell session, copy over the RMS configuration files with the SLC removed.
+1. Azure RMS administrator: Still on the Internet-connected workstation and in the PowerShell session, copy over the RMS configuration files with the SLC removed.

 2. Upload the first file.
 If you have more than one .xml file because you had multiple trusted publishing domains, choose the file that contains the exported trusted publishing domain that corresponds to the HSM key you want to use in Azure RMS to protect content after the migration.
 Use the following command: